cov-lineages/pangolin/README.md

 Given hCoV-2019 is relatively slow evolving for an RNA virus and there is still not a huge amount of diversity, missing or ambiguous data at key residues may lead to incorrect placement within the guide tree.
 We have a filter in place that by default with not call a lineage for any sequence with >50% N-content, but this can be made more conservative with the command line option `--max-ambig`.

+### Source data

+``pangolin`` runs using a guide tree and alignment hosted at [``hCoV-2019/lineages``](https://github.com/hCoV-2019/lineages.git).
+Some of this data is sourced from GISAID, but anonymised and encrypted to fit with guidelines.
+Appropriate permissions have been given and acknowledgements for the teams that have worked to provide the original SARS-CoV-2 genome sequences to GISAID are also hosted in [``hCoV-2019/lineages``](https://raw.githubusercontent.com/hCoV-2019/lineages/master/gisaid_acknowledgements.tsv).

 ### Authors

 Pangolin was created by [Áine O'Toole](https://aineotoole.co.uk/) and [JT McCrone](https://jtmccr1.github.io/).